Frequently Asked Questions

 -

 Specific grave spaces are assigned at the time of need.
-When an interment right is purchased in advance of need, the right is assigned to a section of the Cemetery (i.e., Peace, Salaam, Shalom) but not to a specific grave plot.
+When an interment right is purchased in advance of need, the right is assigned to a section of the cemetery (i.e., Peace, Salaam, Shalom) but not to a specific grave plot.
 At the time of need, the owner of the interment right (typically your next of kin) will choose the most fitting grave plot from those available.

 If you make advance arrangements, you can express your preference for a specific grave plot, and we will do our best to accommodate your wishes to the extent we are able. -